SansGuidon/bookmarks/README.md

 * [bayandin/awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - A curated list of awesome awesomeness
 * [FindLectures](https://www.findlectures.com/) - Great collection of lectures to discover interesting topics that you might not think to look for. **Bonus** : [related subreddit with new suggestions](https://www.reddit.com/r/FindLectures/)
 * [ThePirateBay Proxy List](https://thepiratebay-proxylist.org/)
-* [NextWarez](http://nextwarez.com/torrent/actu-torrent/) - [FR] news and ranking about download sites and downloaded contents
+* [NextWarez](http://nextwarez.com/torrent/actu-torrent/) - [FR] :fr: news and ranking about download sites and downloaded contents
 * [Kooba](http://koob.jake.run/) - an interactive graph for finding new books
 * [Urban Dictionary](http://www.urbandictionary.com/) - online dictionary of slang words and phrases
 * [The Load Guru](http://theloadguru.com/how-to-get-started-with-xdcc/) - How To Get Started With XDCC